-Our advice about cold callers is especially important now because so many more people are either working from home, or self-isolating at home, leaving them more susceptible to scams.
+Our advice about cold callers is especially important now because so many more people are spending more time at home, leaving them more susceptible to scams.

 We are making a direct appeal to friends and loved ones of older people, or those who are vulnerable in our communities to please, take a few minutes and have a conversation with them about what they can do to help protect themselves and their homes.

 There are a number of initiatives which are really helpful: